elucian/bee/syntax/overview.md

 ## Type declaration

-User can define types and sub-types using operators ":" and "<:" (sub-type).
+User can define super-types and sub-types using operators ":" and "<:".

 ```
 ** declare new type